2019 Cannes Film Festival

 The 72nd annual Cannes Film Festival took place from 14 to 25 May 2019.
-Mexican filmmaker Alejandro González Iñárritu served as jury president.
-The Palme d'Or went to the South Korean film Parasite, directed by Bong Joon-ho; Bong became the first Korean director to win the award.
+Mexican filmmaker Alejandro González Iñárritu served as jury president for the main competition.
+South Korean filmmaker Bong Joon-ho won the Palme d'Or, the festival's top prize, for the drama film Parasite, becoming the first Korean to win the award.

-American film director Jim Jarmusch's ensemble zombie comedy film The Dead Don't Die served as the opening film of the festival.
-The festival honoured French filmmaker Agnès Varda, who died in March 2019, featuring her on the official poster of the festival.
-The photograph used was taken during the filming of her debut film La Pointe Courte (1955), which later screened at the Cannes Film Festival.
+The festival honoured French filmmaker Agnès Varda, who died early that year, featuring her on the official poster of the festival.
+The photograph used was taken during the filming of her debut film La Pointe Courte (1955), which screened at the Cannes Film Festival.

+The festival opened with The Dead Don't Die by Jim Jarmusch, and closed with The Specials by Olivier Nakache, Éric Toledano.